top of page

 Initially I was thrown by the choice of two napoleon pockets over normal pockets.
 However, the more I thought about it the more I realised this was a perfect choice for a touring jacket.
 All too often the straps of your pack can get in the way of proper waist pockets, and it's easier to grab things out of a chest pocket as you skin up or, even more so, when clipped to a rope.
 The placement, size, and build of these pockets was done really well.

 Overall, the Khroma represents one piece of a barnstorming return to ski outerwear for Rab.
-Alongside an excellent range of more hard-core ski wear and their traditional excellent insulating layers, it's going to be exciting to watch as Rab carve out a new future from there brilliant past.
+Alongside an excellent range of more hard-core ski wear and their traditional excellent insulating layers, it's going to be exciting to watch as Rab carve out a new future from their brilliant past.

 Explore More